manish8472/manish8472/README.md

 - 👋 Hi, I’m @manish8472
-- 👀 I’m interested in MERN Stack Development.
+- 👀 I’m interested in full Stack Development.

 <!---
 manish8472/manish8472 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.